Felipe-Baz/CursoMVC/README.md

  And I use the command:
  `Update-Database`
- to Update my DataBase when I don something new.
+ to Update my Database when I do something new.

  Reference: I used the knowledge obtained in the class "Application Development with .NET" given by Professor Anderson Clavico Moreira on the Digital Innovation One website to make this project.